Common Well Pump Problems & What They Mean

 Step 2: Inspect the Pressure Switch

 The pressure switch is typically mounted on a pipe near the pressure tank.
 With power on briefly, tap it gently with the handle of a screwdriver.
-No response or visible burn marks means it likely needs replacement — a very affordable fix, usually $50–$150 including labor.
+No response or visible burn marks means it likely needs replacement.
+This is a very affordable fix, usually $45 to $175 including labor in 2026.

 Step 3: Test the Pressure Tank